 We have partnerships with regional dance companies and theatres to boost your employability, along with a strong focus on work-based learning through an undergraduate performance company.
 Through this, you’ll learn how professional dance companies are managed, funded, create work, and tour.

 Studying dance in Cardiff, you’ll be a part of our inspiring creative community and have the chance to collaborate with other creative industries students such as actors, writers and musicians.
+There are also brand-new facilities for dance students at USW Cardiﬀ, including two amazing dance studios.

 The BA (Hons) Dance degree is based around three integrated strands of activity: